meidoworks/nekoq-bootstrap/README.md

 1. If network splits, it can cause brain split as no consistency protocol runs to guarantee the majority.
 2. Data sync may great impact the network infrastructure even when full data sync happens.

+### Dependency Principles

+* Keep as minimum dependencies as possible

 ## 5. Changelog